mekdes12/numeric_docs/python.rst

         git clone https://github.com/phaustin/numeric.git

-#.  cd into the numeric folder and install the course software by typing (note the double minus sign in front of the e):
+#.  cd into the numeric folder and install the course software by typing (note single  minus sign in front of the e):

         pip install -e .

-#.  cd into the numeric/utilities folder and install the required python packages by typing
+#.  cd into the numeric/utilities folder and install the required python packages by typing (note two minus signs in front of the file flag):

        conda install --file class_specs.txt